haslersn/sarntaler/src/marm/README.md

 		i = i + 1;
 	}
 	//messages come with an associated account
 	msg;
+	// the address of this contract
+	contract;
+	contract.balance;
 	// a of type address
 	a.balance;
-	// the address of contract c
-	contract;

-	// s is sarn, a is address, a receives s sarns from contracts balance a.transfer(s);
+	// s is sarn, a is address, a receives s sarns from contracts balance< transfer(a,s);

+	s = test2(s, a.methodReturnsBoolean(contract.sar, contract.globalx))

 	// call contract a's method with name 'method', paying with s sarns
-	// from the this contracts and the params 1 and x a.method(s,1,x);
+	//     from the this contracts and the params 1 and x a.method(s)(1,x);
-	s = test2(s, a.methodReturnsBoolean(contract.sar, contract.globalx))

-	b = create(s);
 	return x;
 }